 - 1/2 cup finely chopped toasted pecans

 Clip your candy thermometer to the pan.
 Cook and stir over medium-high heat to 290 degrees Fahrenheit, soft-crack stage (about 15 minutes).
-Watch carefully after 280 degrees to prevent scorching.
+Observe after 280 degrees to prevent scorching.
 You only have a 30-second window to do this.
-If you don’t cook it long enough, it won’t be crispy.
+It won’t be crispy if you don’t cook it long enough.
 If you cook it too long, it will be greasy and scorched.
 Both results are disappointing.

 Remove the saucepan from the heat; remove the thermometer.
 Pour mixture into prepared pan.
 Let stand 5 minutes or till firm; sprinkle with chocolate pieces.
 Let stand 1 to 2 minutes.
 When softened, spread chocolate over the mixture.
 Sprinkle with the finely chopped nuts.
 Chill till firm.
 Lift candy out of pan; break into pieces.
-Store tightly covered.
-Makes about 1 1/4 pounds.
+Store tightly covered; this recipe makes about 1 1/4 pounds of candy.

 Let me know if you made this and how it turned out!
 In the meantime, I wish you all a happy holiday season and all the best in the coming new year!